stealth-studios/sdk-docs/docs/frameworks/eliza.md

 });
 ```

-You may pass additional configuration options to the Eliza framework through the `elizaConfig` field.
-These are identical to the options that you would normally pass in environment variables to Eliza.
+You may pass additional configuration options to the Eliza framework through environment variables.
+You must also pass an extra API_KEY environment variable for the specific provider you are using, for example, `OPENAI_API_KEY` for OpenAI.

 ## 📝 Configuration